 I am informed that the above writer is Field Editor of the Apostolic Times, Nashville, Tenn.
 Can it be possible that this "darling idol" known as the Sunday school, or class system of teaching, has become too much grown up for some of our brethren, and they are about to give it up?
 Let us hope and pray to this end.
 If some of their own preachers and prominent leaders denounce the thing, it is possible that some may come back to the "old paths and walk therein."
-I urge that all our readers make a special effort to put this in the
+I urge that all our readers make a special effort to put this in the hands of all the S. S. brethren you can reach.

-Entered as second-class matter March 24, 1932, at the postoffice at Lebanon, Missouri, under the Act of March 3, 1879.
+Entered as second class matter March 24, 1932, at the postoffice at Lebanon, Missouri, under the Act of March 3, 1879.